cap-js/docs/java/change-tracking.md

 For example, given the order and item model from above, if you change values for the tracked elements with the deep update, for example, the customer name in the order and the quantity of the item, the change log contains two entries: one for the order and one for the item.
 The change log entry for the item will also reflect that the root of the change is an order.
+Both changes will be reachable through the association `changes` of the order entity.

-:::warning Prefer deep updates for change tracked entities If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item and won't be associated with an order.
+:::warning Prefer deep updates for change tracked entities If you change the values of the `OrderItems` entity directly via an OData request or a CQL statement, the change log contains only one entry for the item and won't be associated with an order and will not be reachable through the `changes` association.
+While the updates of composition targets directly is possible, the change tracking feature does not attempt to resolve the parent entity by itself, it requires that either OData request or a CQL statement provide the reference to the parent e.g. `Orders`.
 :::

 ## Reacting on Changes